aakriiti2504/Pewlett-Hackard-Analysis/README.md

 - Data types for each column
 The ERD also shows the flow of information from one table to another.
 There are three types of ERDs: conceptual, logical, and physical.
 Each one builds upon the other—you need the conceptual ERD to build a logical ERD to build a physical ERD.
 - 3. Quick DBD - Using an online tool called Quick Database Diagrams ("Quick DBD" for short), we'll help Bobby start by familiarizing ourselves with the webpage, then create a conceptual ERD.
 Our flow chart will help us navigate through the relationships more easily than if we had all six CSV files open side-by-side.
 Quick DBD is a great resource—it's intuitive and creates clean and comprehensible ERDs that are easily exported as image files. http://quickdatabasediagrams.com/

+## Procedure:
+- Downloaded the 6 .csv files and analyzed the data by checking the number of columns and data.
+- Created an ERD using the online tool  to get an idea of the primary keys and the foreign keys in the 6 databases.
+- Created tables in pgAdmin for each .csv
+-